 The Microbiology, Cell and Molecular Biology program is designed to provide you with

 advanced and comprehensive training in the skills required for working with microorganisms,

 as well as an extensive understanding of all aspects of microbial life.

-29 credit hours (minimum) of 5000-level coursework (14 hours must have MICRO prefix
+Twenty-nine credit hours (minimum) of 5000-level coursework (14 hours must have MICRO

-6 hours of zero-ending courses, 4 hours from journal club (MICR6120) and 2 hours from
+Six hours of zero-ending courses, four hours from journal club (MICR6120) and two